ibm-cloud-docs/Cloudant/guides/model_data.md

     version of the other documents that are not consistent with the document you're resolving, making correct resolution difficult.
 And what if the other documents are conflicted?

-## Why this helps build in conflict resolution
+## Why this helps you build in conflict resolution

 As described above, heavily conflicted documents exert a heavy toll on the database.
 Building in the capability to resolve conflicts from the beginning is a great help in avoiding